 Lindsey Action Zone

-The Lindsey Action Zone Local Action Group has been awarded LEADER funding, from the Rural Development Programme for England 2014-2020, to distribute across West Lindsey and the inland part of East Lindsey including the Lincolnshire Wolds and market towns.
+The Lindsey Action Zone is OPEN FOR APPLICATIONS to distribute LEADER funding from the Rural Development Programme for England (RDPE) 2014-2020, across West Lindsey and the inland part of East Lindsey including the Lincolnshire Wolds and market towns, to businesses and community groups who will make a contribution to growing the rural economy.

 These grants will support a wide range of farm investments.
 They are particularly for businesses that want to invest in innovative business practices and new technologies to help them become more sustainable and productive.